Welcome to our Pupil Parliament page.

 What We Do

-At Greenland Community Primary School we have an active Pupil Parliament (school council) which links in to Eco Council.
+At Greenland Community Primary School we have an active Pupil Parliament (school council).
 Miss Charlton and Mr Johnson supports this and they regularly meet to discuss school issues.

 Our Pupil Parliament is a group of pupils elected by their fellow pupils to represent their opinions and raise issues and feedback to the rest of school.